Contractors IR35 HMRC Worst Nightmare

 Rather than pay the IR35 tax, though, there was a mad scramble for umbrella companies by contractors.

 Other departments made contractors sit the new HMRC Employment Status Test.
-If the passed they could continue using limited companies.
+If they passed they could continue using limited companies.

 If they failed they had to get themselves an umbrella company.

-From what we hear the majority of contractors failed the test.
+From what we hear about half of contractors have failed the test or have indeterminable results.

 HMRC Want Employment Status Test Results